Daniel Ting

-Daniel Sang Ting (born 1 December 1992) is a professional footballer who plays as a defender for Malaysia Super League side Sabah, on loan from Johor Darul Ta'zim.
+Daniel Sang Ting (born 1 December 1992) is a professional footballer who plays as a defender for Malaysia Super League club Sabah, on loan from Johor Darul Ta'zim.
+Born in England, he plays for the Malaysia national team.
+Ting paused his career for two years to move to Australia from 2019 until 2020.

-He previously played for Kuala Lumpur City and Negeri Sembilan in Malaysia, and Droylsden in England.
+Club career

+Youth

+Ting started his football career in England.
 He was on the books of Crewe Alexandra earlier in his career but were released in 2012 without playing any first team match with them.
 He has also played for Market Drayton Town, Congleton Town, and Ossett Albion.

+Johor Darul Ta'zim II

+In 2016, Ting moved to Malaysia and signed with Johor Darul Ta'zim II, who loaned him to Malaysia Premier League club Negeri Sembilan for the 2016 season.